Former Chicago Bulls head coach Doug Collins has signed on as a full time NBA Analyst for ESPN.

-Doug Collins will serve on NBA Countdown – ABC and ESPN’s NBA pre-game show – with Hall of Famer and Michigan State legend Earvin “Magic” Johnson, Former Fab 5 member Jalen Rose and Elvis Presley of sports journalists Bill Simmons.
+Doug Collins will serve on NBA Countdown – ABC and ESPN’s NBA pre-game show – with Hall of Famer and historical leader in the space of sneakers for nba players Earvin “Magic” Johnson, Former Fab 5 member Jalen Rose and Elvis Presley of sports journalists Bill Simmons.

 In addition, he will serve as a game analyst for select telecasts on ESPN.

 Doug Collins will essentially fill the role of Michael Wilbon on the show.
 Wilbon went to Northwestern, did you know that?

 Did you hear that Wilbon is a NU alum?
 Did ESPN promote the fact that Wilbon is a NU alum enough last week?

 Did you get that?
 Is that message clear?
 A lot of national media personalities went to Northwestern, did you get that memo?
 Wilbon will focus more on his studio show Pardon the Interruption now instead of NBA Countdown.